 The intensity of a bushfire is dependent on a combination of environmental factors, including vegetation, topography and weather.

-In a season such as the 2013 summer in Eastern Australia the land is carrying a massive fuel load.
+In many summers in Eastern Australia the land is carrying a massive fuel load.

 A large proportion of the fuel in a forrest is small, fine materials, that ignite quickly, burn rapidly, and are easily carried by the wind, thus accelerating the spread of the fire front.
 These burning embers and twigs can land well ahead of the fire and catch riders unawares.